Below are the actual apps and tools I use to manage my personal and small business finances, as well as the operation of this blog.

-Fidelity is a traditional brokerage firm that has been around forever and offers ton of different services across the financial planning spectrum.
+Fidelity is a traditional brokerage firm that has been around forever and offers a ton of different services across the financial planning spectrum.

-One thing that stands out about them the high quality research and evaluation tools they make available to their customers.
-They manage our 401K's, College Savings, and our "rental house" investment fund.
+One thing that stands out about them the high-quality research and evaluation tools they make available to their customers.
+They manage our 401K’s, College Savings, and our “rental house” investment fund.

 I use Robinhood for managing a dividend portfolio which is one of the prongs in my long-term passive income strategy.

-Wealthfront is a robo-advisor, which means once you set up your account, the only thing you do is set your risk tolerance on a scale of 1-10, deposit money, and sit back while their machine learning algorithm does your portfolio allocations.
+Wealthfront is a Robo-advisor, which means once you set up your account, the only thing you do is set your risk tolerance on a scale of 1-10, deposit money, and sit back while their machine learning algorithm does your portfolio allocations.

 I started using them as a test to compare against the Fidelity account I manage and so far I’m impressed!

 Personal Capital is my go-to tool for aggregating all my investments and savings under one, intuitive interface.
-The thing I love about Personal Capital is how simple it is to go from a bird's eye view of ALL my finances, to a super-specific view of any one of my banking accounts, investments, or homes.
+The thing I love about Personal Capital is how simple it is to go from a bird’s eye view of ALL my finances to a super-specific view of any one of my banking accounts, investments, or homes.

 They offer personal investment management services for clients with larger portfolios, but the app is always 100% free to use!

 Quickbooks Online is an accounting tool I was introduced to when I was doing some small business consulting work.
-Since then, i've used it to manage all my accounting, which include household finances and rental properties.
+Since then, i’ve used it to manage all my accounting, which includes household finances and rental properties.